rayhog/aviator-jekyll-template/_documentation/getting_started1.02.md

   #### Parameters<br>

-  For the TQL endpoint, you provide MATCH statements that specifies at least one node in the query.
-Attributes and relationships between nodes are optional. <br>
+  For the TQL endpoint, you provide a TQL MATCH statements that specifies at least one node in the query.
+Attributes and relationships between nodes are optional parameters in the query. <br>

   `https://v6-1.technopedia.com/tql?q=<TQL_query>`<br>